j-bro/ss-java/production.md

 ####To do list

-- Obstacles types
-- Enemies
+- Enemy AI
 - Score Keeper
 - Correct hitboxes (requires ship textures)
-- Ship textures
 - Options/preferences
-- Asset Manager
+- All Textures
+- Game HUD (life, progress, score)
 - And more..!

 ####In Progress